christarazi/dresscolor/README.md

 *Note: This depends on the quality of the picture.
 If the original photo is proven to be tampered with or just plain bad photography, then take these results with a grain of salt.*

 Trying to solve The Great Internet Debate of 2/26/15.
 This is a Python program that determines the top 8 colors prominent in the picture.
-Reads the image file and generates rectangles that represent each of the 8 colors.
+Reads the image file and generates a palette of the 8 colors.
 Uses the PIL library.

 Link to the original page: http://swiked.tumblr.com/post/112073818575/guys-please-help-me-is-this-dress-white-and